Renovation & Rehab Loans

 Appraisal & Approval

-An appraiser will determine the after-improved value based on your renovation plans.
-The lender will review your complete application for final approval.
+An appraisal will determine the as-completed value based on your renovation plans.
+The lender will review your complete application for approval.

 5